-It should also be noted when navigating between the app's menu to the required programming screens the help icon ?, always located in the top right corner of each screen, can be used to offer additional guidance on how to use the current programming screen.
+It should be noted when navigating between the apps different programming screens the hint/help icon ? (either located in the top right corner of each screen or located in the drop down menu on each screen) can be used to offer additional guidance on how to use the current programming screen, Fig.71.

-SMS WIZARD APP COMPATIBILITY
+SMS ACCESS, SMS WIZARD AND SMS WIZARD PRO APP COMPATIBILITY

-The SMS wizard is compatible with the latest GSM intercoms and modules available.
-It is also compatible with the older Art.4810N model from firmware version 1.0.4 onwards.
+The GSM mobile apps are all compatible with the latest GSM intercoms and modules available.
+They are also compatible with the older Art.4810N GSM PRO models from firmware version 1.0.4 onwards.